clj-commons/metrics-clojure/docs/source/title-desugaring.rst

 argument.

-All of the macros will use this title as a symbol when binding it to a var, and will convert it to a string to use as the name of the metric.
+All of the macros will use this title as a symbol when binding it to a var, and will convert it to a string to use as the :ref:`name <metric-names>` of the metric.

 For example, this::